 9 – Analytics

 Good analysis can help steer your business to success.
 For that, you need good analytics tools.
 Some elements of your digital marketing strategy will come with their own analytics included, such as Google’s analytics tools which provide incredible insight into your SEO and PPC efforts.
 For that reason, if you wish to create your own analytics dashboard, it needs to be the last thing you do.

 Even if the default analytics tools aren’t optimal for your needs, they are at least a placeholder.
-And analytics is at the bottom of the list for a reason: you can’t analyze data that you don’t have.
+And analytics is at the bottom of the marketing task priority list for a reason: you can’t analyze data that you don’t have.

 - If you want to improve your Search Engine Optimization strategy, you have to have tried something already to see what is and is not working.